SimpleAmericanAccent/saa-app-web/.github/ISSUE_TEMPLATE/please-do-not-open-issues.md

 ---
 name: Please do not open issues
-about:
-  Not accepting external contributions.
+about: Not accepting external contributions.
 Please do not open issues (they may be closed without response).
-title: ""
+title: Please do not open issues
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''

 ---

 This repository is public so that hiring teams can review my work.